sheckman/sigcse2019/authors/src.md

 Students will submit extended abstracts of {{site.data.cfp.details[plural].limits}} maximum, which will be reviewed to determine acceptance into the Student Research Competition (SRC) at SIGCSE.
 If accepted into the SRC, an abstract of {{site.data.cfp.details[plural].abstract}} will be published (see below).

 Qualifying research must deal with topics that are relevant to the mission of the SIGCSE Technical Symposium, as described by the Call for Participation.
 The author submitting the abstract must still be a student at the time the abstract is due.
-Each submission should include the author’s name, affiliation, postal address, and email address; research advisor’s name; ACM student member number; category (undergraduate or graduate); research title; and an extended abstract (maximum {{site.data.cfp.details[plural].limits}} - references may be on the third page) containing the following sections:
+Each submission should include the author’s name, affiliation, and email address; research advisor’s name; ACM student member number; category (undergraduate or graduate); research title; and an extended abstract (maximum {{site.data.cfp.details[plural].limits}} - references may be on the third page) containing the following sections:

 * **Abstract**: max {{site.data.cfp.details[plural].abstract}}